ucam-department-of-psychiatry/camcops/docs/source/user/client_installation.rst

     Windows protected your PC

-    Windows Defender SmartScreen prevented an unrecogniezd app from starting.
+    Windows Defender SmartScreen prevented an unrecognised app from starting.
 Running this app might put your PC at risk.

     [ More info ]